dcflorencio/REAgent/README.md

-# Real Estate Finder Application
+# ReAgent tou intellingent Real Estate Agent

 This project implements a multi-agent system for generating real estate reports by querying Zillow's API.
 The application is built using Microsoft Autogen and Streamlit for an interactive user interface.
 The code includes functionality to fetch real estate data based on user-defined criteria and generate detailed reports in Markdown format.